Category Archives: Labs

 Tasks

 In this class, you need to solve two tasks.
-Additional points are available for extra tasks.
+The first task is extended by two extra tasks.

 The lab task is based on an algorithm specified by: https://blue.pri.ee/ttu/programming-i/algorithm-tasks/#Algorithm_3_Reordering_negative_and_positive_numbers